InSight-Transit/InSight-WebApp/README.md

-This is a repository for
+#### This is a repository for San Jose State University Spring 2025 Senior Projet Group U12

-# InSight: Alternative Biometric Payment Integration in Public Transport Systems
+# InSight: Alternative Biometric Payment Integration in Public Transport Systems (Kiosk)

-## Getting Started
+### Demo:

 First, run the development server: